-This blog post addresses the third prong, commonality of law.
-In some cases, like the Michigan law at issue in Warner-Lambert v.
+This blog post addresses the third prong, the commonality of law.
+Sometimes, like the Michigan law at issue in Warner-Lambert v.
 Kent, with different statutes of limitations, the issue can be a case breaker for the plaintiffs.
 In MDL cases now, the MDL Panel determines which law will be applied by selecting where to send the case – wherever the case is sent, that forum’s law applies.
-As Ms. Lahav’s post points out, the MDL Panel is placed in a terrible situation when the outcome of the case is based on transfer and is already known in advance of the transfer.
+As Ms. Lahav’s post points out, the MDL Panel is placed in a terrible situation when the outcome of the case is based on transfer and is already known before the transfer.

 Ms. Lahav’s blog post, which she says will be the subject of an upcoming law review article, says the MDL panel should consider “transferring and centralizing the cases to several regional forums.
 I suggest two forums.
-Plaintiffs who filed within the regions covered by the preemption precedent would be consolidated in one court; plaintiffs who filed in the regions covered by the non-preemption precedent would be consolidated in another court.
+They would consolidate plaintiffs who filed within the regions covered by the preemption precedent in one court; plaintiffs who filed in the regions covered by the non-preemption precedent would be consolidated in another court.
 This would not lead to duplicative discovery because all the cases in region 1 would be dismissed, and all the cases in region 2 would proceed.”

-I do not appreciate the nuances of the law involving the seven judge MDL Panel’s decision making process or the possible ramifications of Ms. Lahav’s remedy.
-While this decision might hurt some plaintiffs who might be able to backdoor otherwise barred claims, I have to admit is appears to be a reasonably fair solution in cases where the choice of law is dispositive of the claim.
+I do not appreciate the nuances of the law involving the seven-judge MDL Panel’s decision-making process or the ramifications of Ms. Lahav’s remedy.
+While this decision might hurt some plaintiffs who might backdoor otherwise barred claims, I have to admit it appears to be a reasonably fair solution where the choice of law is dispositive of the claim.